pfheatwole/thesis/source/foil_geometry.rst

 Limitations
 -----------

-* Problems with the general surface equation

 * It's too flexible: it doesn't impose any restrictions on the values of the variables, meaning it allows design layouts that can't be (reasonably) analyzed using section coefficient data.
 It forces all the responsibility on the designer to produce a usable foil definition. [[This isn't a valid criticism; if someone abused it like that then that's their fault.]]

   It also doesn't impose any constraints on self-intersections.
   Self-intersections can occur if the chord surface is excessively curved (so the surface intersects itself), or if the thickness of an airfoil causes the inner surface of a radius to overlap. [[These are limitations of the general equation that are inherited by this parametrization.
 If I allowed section yaw then you'd have this issue for that too.]]
 I've accepted this limitation with the understanding that the equations are intended to be as simple as possible, and reasonable wing designs are unlikely to be impacted.
 If these geometric constraints are important for a design then the geometry can be validated as an additional post-processing step instead of polluting these equations.

 * It's not flexible enough: it requires the designer to use the section leading edges to position the sections.
 In many cases it is more convenient to position with other points, such as the quarter-chord, trailing edge, etc. [[If a designer wants to define a foil using some other reference point they cannot do it directly; they must specify the shape indirectly by manually calculating the corresponding leading edge position.]]

 * I'm explicitly disallowing section-yaw (so no wedge-shaped segments), and assume that the section y-axes are all parallel to the body y-axis when the